mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 is this experiment actually performed within the scope of the practical course? [???]

 - date, experiment title and brief desc, experimenter
-- organic material -> which piece of the eye?
+- experimental conditions: organic material (chicken), age, temperature, which piece of the eye?
 - MEA
 - LED
 - Whole setup (cfg "Chicken retina skript: Overall layout of the setup")